Medical Reviewer

 • Gastrointestinal distress: Xanax abuse may cause nausea, vomiting, and other gastrointestinal symptoms, contributing to discomfort and potential complications.

-• Cognitive impairment: Xanax abuse can induce drowsiness, sedation, and impair cognitive function, leading to difficulties in concentration, memory, and decision-making.
+• Cognitive impairment: Xanax abuse can induce drowsiness and sedation and impair cognitive function, leading to difficulties in concentration, memory, and decision-making.

 • Risk of overdose: High doses of Xanax or its combination with other substances can increase the risk of overdose, potentially resulting in coma or death.